Newfoundland and Labrador

 If you are currently in high school or graduated this year, your final high school results will be sent automatically from the Department of Education.

-All other applicants are encouraged to submit all available official documents before their assigned registration time to assist with course registration and the final admission decision.
+All other applicants are encouraged to submit all available official documents before their assigned registration time to assist with course registration and the verified acceptance decision.

 All required official documents must be submitted by the document deadline.
 Official documents must be received by mail directly from the issuing school/institution in a sealed envelope, unless the issuing school/institution has been pre-authorized for e-mail submission.